 How To Walk From Fethiye To Kayaköy

-We’re beginning our walk from the start of the Karagözler, opposite the ancient Telmessos Theatre and Iskele Restaurant, at the harbour.
+We’re beginning our walk from the start of the Karagözler, opposite the ancient Telmessos Theatre at the harbour.

 It’s a great starting point just because, for us, the morning views of all the gülets anchored up in Fethiye just look so pleasing.
 And, for practicalities, if there’s a few of you doing this walk from Fethiye to Kayaköy, it’s a convenient meeting point because most people know this little corner of town.